Posted 21 Apr 2020

 What is Diabetes?

-Diabetes is a serious medical condition which has two main types known as type 1 and type 2, but there are also a number of other types of diabetes as well.
+Diabetes is a serious medical condition that has two main types known as type 1 and type 2, but there are also a number of other types of diabetes as well.
 It is also a chronic condition which means that once you have diabetes then you will generally have it for the rest of your life.

-The body normally produces glucose (sugar) which we all need for energy and insulin which is a hormone that allows the glucose to enter our blood stream to fuel our bodies.
-Glucose which gives us energy is produced when our bodies break down a thing called carbohydrates which comes from the food we eat and what we drink, the glucose then gets released in to our blood.
+The body normally produces glucose (sugar) which we all need for energy and insulin which is a hormone that allows the glucose to enter our bloodstream to fuel our bodies.
+Glucose which gives us energy is produced when our bodies break down a thing called carbohydrates which comes from the food we eat and what we drink, the glucose then gets released into our blood.

 Our pancreas produces insulin which the body uses to control the amount of glucose that we have in our bloodstream.
-This process then allows the body to manage how much glucose getting in to our cells, but for people with diabetes this system doesn’t work properly.
+This process then allows the body to manage how much glucose getting into our cells, but for people with diabetes, this system doesn’t work properly.

 Some of the main symptoms for someone with diabetes include:

 - Excessive urination, usually at night

 - Scars and wounds don’t heal as quickly

 Some people with type 2 diabetes live with these symptoms for up to 10 years before they get them checked by a medical professional.